The Chair of the Commodities Futures Trading Commission (CFTC) is reportedly saying that only one crypto asset on the market counts as a commodity.

 Though the CFTC and SEC have had disputes over which virtual currencies count as securities and which ones as commodities, Behnam has praised the collaboration between the regulatory bodies.

-According to Behnam, the worst course of action would be for regulators to do nothing, stating that “inaction is paralysis.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+According to Behnam, the worst course of action would be for regulators to do nothing, stating that “inaction is paralysis.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action